VDA5050/VDA5050/VDA5050_EN.md

 ![Figure 11 Coordinate systems for map and vehicle](./assets/Figure11.png)
 >Figure 11 Coordinate systems for map and vehicle

+### <mark>6.6.6 Map Distribution
+<mark>Map files to be distributed are located on a map server that can be accessed by the AGV.
+Transfer of a map to an AGV must consist of a single file.
+If more files are needed, they must be bundled/packed into a single file.
+The map transfer from map server to the AGV is done via pull operation.
+It is initiated by master control by sending an instantAction.
+To keep downtime as low as possible and to enable master control to synchronize activation of new maps, preloading/buffering of maps is crucial.
+Transfer of a map to the AGV and activating it to be used should be separate processes.
+Activation of a map present on theAGV is also initiated by master control via instantAction.

+#### <mark>6.6.6.1 Maps in Vehicle Status
+<mark>Information about maps that are available on the AGV will be contained in the maps array as part of the state message.
+Each map entry consists of mapId and current status (ACTIVE or READY).
+At most one map is allowed to be ACTIVE.
+An empty list indicates that no map is available on the AGV.

+#### <mark>6.6.6.2 Map Download
+<mark>The map distribution is managed using instant actions.
+Master control initiates the download process on the AGV by sending an instantAction with actionName *downloadMap* to the AGV.
+Required parameters are mapId that is used for all subsequent map related communication and the address where to download from.
+The actionStatus will be set to running by the AGV as soon as downloading the file has started.
+The actionStatus will be set to finished after the download was completed successfully and set to failed if the download could not be completed successfully.
+After successful download the map id must be added to the AGV’s list of maps that is published as part of the state message (see 4.1).
+The process of downloading a map must not change, delete or (de-)activate any map already present on the AGV.

+#### <mark>6.6.6.3 Activate Downloaded Maps
+<mark>There are multiple ways to activate a downloaded map on the vehicle.
+- <mark>Downloaded map is used in an order
+- <mark>Use *initPosition* to set the vehicle position on a new map
+- <mark>Use *activateMap* to set a map to active on the vehicle without setting or updating the vehicle position.

+#### <mark>6.6.6.4 Delete Maps on the vehicle
+<mark>Master control can request deletion of a specific map by sending an action with the actionName deleteMap to the AGV.
+The mapId must be set as action parameter.
+If a specific version of the same mapId should be removed, the mapVersion must be set as well.
+To prevent the AGV from running out of free space it is allowed to delete the oldest, non-active map on its own initiative.
+If there is enough free space, the AGV should not delete any map.
+After successful deletion the map must be removed from the AGV’s list of maps that is published as part of the state message (see 4.1).

 ## 6.7 Implementation of the order message